-A participating municipality can also grant, by ordinance, Restricted Prior Service Credit to an employee for service performed as a full-time paid employee of:
+If adopted by ordinance, a participating municipality can also grant Restricted Prior Service Credit to an employee for service performed as a full-time paid employee of:

 - Any public authority or agency created by the United States - Any state or territory of the U.S. - Any political subdivision of any state in the U.S. - Any public agency or authority created by a state or territory of the U.S. - A Texas institution of higher education, if employment was as a commissioned law enforcement officer serving as a college campus security employee